 Christmas Day, 1925, an LAPD beat cop responded to a report of a fight at a bungalow court in the fashionable Westlake district.
 He found two men having a heated argument, but no sign of fisticuffs.
 Still, one of the men pulled a revolver on him.
 The officer arrested him and took him downtown to the city jail behind Old Central at 1st & Hill, where he was booked on an assault with a deadly weapon charge.
 Then, suddenly, the charge was reduced disturbing the peace.
 Albert Marco, one of the city’s top bootleggers, was back on the streets within hours, released on $100 bail.
 Marco didn’t know it yet but it was a short-lived victory.
 The incident placed him in the sights of a vice crusading city councilman, which eventually led to his downfall.

-Later that year came Marco’s own legal troubles.
-A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why Marco’s felony assault had been reduced to a misdemeanor.
-The detectives who had freed him on the lesser charge (3) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
+Later that year came Marco’s own legal troubles and his arrest for assault that became merely disturbing the peace.
+A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why the felony assault charage against Marco, whom the Los Angeles Evening Express called “L.A.’s political boss,” and the Times called a “cafe man,” had been reduced to a misdemeanor.
+The detectives who had freed him on the lesser charge (6) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
 Jacobson refused to let the matter drop, calling for an investigation by the City Prosecutor and D.A.
 Keyes not only into the “fixing” matter but also wider allegations that gambling and bootlegging flourished in the city limits under police protection.
 The City Attorney reluctantly looked into the Marco case and made a report, which the city council called a “whitewash.”

 It was then referred to Chief of Police Heath for a full-blown inquiry.
 The LAPD’s report, issued in January 1926, was likewise branded a cover up by Jacobson, who had since launched his own investigation with the help of citizen and church organizations.